Have you or your partner ever used these phrases and then expected the other person to talk about a subject…

 “If only you’d . . .”

 If you’ve ever used (or heard) words or phrases like the examples above…

 You or your partner probably found out pretty quickly that the only thing that happened was that you both closed down to one another and NOTHING got resolved.

 There are many reasons why you might use these phrases that sound blaming and judging especially with an intimate partner.

-Much of it is done unconsciously out of habit.
+Much of it is done unconsciously out of habit and arises from resentment.

 You or your partner may have parents who blamed and judged and it feels “normal.”